Great Cobar mine: Slag disposal

 Some other Australian mine site smelters, notably Mt Lyell and Wallaroo, had granulated the molten slag by pouring it into water, producing a product which could replace mullock in filling operations.
 The Great Cobar just tipped its slag.
 There was the saline groundwater from the mine.
 However, the overall concept of the plant had not been conceived with slag granulation in mind, and retrofitting it would have been difficult and expensive.

-The plant had been designed on the basis of needing to dispose of 900 tons of slag per day, but at its final capacity and with lower ore grades, the capacity needed rose to 1,450 tons of slag per day.
-Two types of slag ladle wagons were used, with capacities of 10 and 25 tons; a larger type with 35 ton capacity was not a success.
+The plant had been designed to dispose of 900 tons of slag per day, but at its final capacity, with lower ore grades, the required capacity rose to 1,450 tons of slag per day.
+Two types of slag ladle wagons were used, with capacities of 10 and 25 tons; a larger type with 35-ton capacity was not a success.
 Hauling just one slag wagon at a time, numerous short trips to the slag dump were necessary, each day, to maintain production.
-The heat and sulphurous fumes generated, when tipping the molten slag, made working conditions difficult during this operation.
+The heat and sulphurous fumes generated when tipping the molten slag made working conditions difficult during this operation.
 At night, the glow in the sky resulting from slag being tipped was visible, at Canbelego nearly 50 km to the east.